 The presentation will describe the pattern of behaviors and attitudes that comprise a Destructive Narcissistic Pattern conceptualized as a subclinical category for the DSM Narcissistic Personality Disorder.
 The author conceptualizes narcissism as self-esteem and developmental along a continuum using the theories proposed by Klein, Mahler and Kohut among others.
 While individuals may exhibit some of the diagnosable behaviors and attitudes, the ones described in the presentation tend to be fewer in number and less intense but are still troubling to others and to their relationships.
 Also described are types, the impact of their behaviors and attitudes on others, and how to build healthy adult narcissism (HAN).

 Slay the Bully: How to Negotiate with Narcissists and Win

 Many people think that it is impossible to negotiate with narcissists but that is not true.
 Through Rebecca Zung’s background, knowledge and experience in dealing with narcissists as an attorney, she has been able to develop the specific strategies and a proven game plan that she will share that will allow people to lead the conversation so that they feel empowered and equipped to go on the offensive instead of always being on the defensive.
 The audience will come away feeling convinced that it is possible to be the victor instead of the victim – without backlash – feeling courageous – so that they can be to direct the outcome and get the resolutions they want

 Treating Narcissistic Personality Disorder today as we understand its psychopathology

-In particular, Giancarlo Dimaggio will describe how to:
+In particular, Dr. Dimaggio will describe how: